commfish/coastwide_sablefish_project/README.md

 3.  data/catch/region1_ifdb/region1_sablecatch_1969_2018_CONFIDENTIAL.csv -- These are from the Region I fish ticket database.
 It's used for annual management reports and the stock assessment.
 These data have high agreement with GEF from 1985-present in NSEI and SSEI.

 4.  data/catch/nsei_historicalsablecatch_nosource_carlile_1907_2000.csv -- An interesting but undocumented time series of catch in Chatham Strait going back to 1907.
 Published in Carlile et al 2002 (Regional Information Report No.1 1J02-02) *Used on Google Drive and in figure above*

+Column descriptions for GEF are in data/catch/gross_earnings_file/GEF_Variable_Descriptions_Working_JShriver_2014_12_08.xlsx.
+Descriptions for ADFG management areas can be found in adfg_mgt_area_metadata_slarsen.shp.
+S. Larsen also helped me update some of the stat area NAs in Region 1 and 2, source file data/catch/gross_earnings_file/SJL_region2_statareas_districts

 ## Abundance index estimates (or absolute abundance) from survey, mark-recapture, or fishery data, by year, standardized if possible or noted as unstandardized if they aren’t.
 Biomass and abundance only available for Chatham Strait.